justinethier/nugget/cyclone/README.md

 - gcc
 - CHICKEN Scheme

-From the source directory:
+CHICKEN is required to bootstrap the Scheme parts of Cyclone.
+A long-term goal is for the compiler to be self-hosting.

-To build the compiler:
+From the source directory, to build and run the compiler:

     $ make
     ...